comicrelief/engineering-handbook/service-delivery/tooling.md

 - **Contentful** is our new content management system, which exposes a GraphQL endpoint and allows for more flexible content use across our front and backend applications.
-- **Drupal 8** is now our legacy content management system which is used by comicrelief.com and sportrelief.com and is hosted on **Platform.sh**

 ## Dependency Management
 We use the following dependency management systems to pull in dependencies from third parties,